srikredd/srikredd-SpringBoot-MicroService-Application-DevSecOps/SpringBoot-MicroService-Application-DevSecOps/Terraform/README.md

-# This Folder contains the terraofrm Infra code for the EKS cluster Setup
+# This Folder contains the Terraofrm code for the Infra Setup in AWS